Getting to Know Your Neighborhood: Chinatown

 42 Beach St.

-Situated deep inside a derelict-looking food court, Egg Puffs offers one of the best-kept-secret snacks Chinatown has to offer—a warm, custardy, slightly sweet pastry that resembles a bite-size waffle.
+Located deep inside a derelict-looking food court, Egg Puffs offers one of the best-kept-secret snacks in Chinatown: a warm, custardy, slightly sweet pastry that resembles a bite-size waffle.
 The stand is a one-person operation, staffed by an elderly woman who is known simply as the “Egg Puff Lady.”
 She makes these delicacies using a single electric griddle.
-Each piece is crunchy on the outside, with a soft, airy interior and a subtle, sweet taste.
-They’re addicting, and at $4 for one fluffy nosh—or $5 to $7.50 for a flavored version—they’re an easy habit to maintain.
+Each piece is crunchy on the outside, with a soft, airy interior, and a subtle, sweet taste.
+They’re addicting, and at $4 for one fluffy nosh—or $5–$7.50 for flavors like coffee or cheddar cheese—they’re an easy habit to maintain.

 42 Beach St.